 The Council continues to manage and monitor the effectiveness of its health, safety and insurance management system.
-In May 2018, the annual Health and Safety Performance Report was presented to Leadership Team and Employment Committee.
+In May 2019, the annual Health and Safety Performance Report was presented to Leadership Team and Employment Committee.
 This report is a statistical snapshot of accidents and insurance claims, in addition to providing a review of the corporate health and safety training programme, detailing changes to operating procedures and emerging challenges.
-A Health, Safety and Insurance Service Plan has identified a number of areas which could be developed to ensure that the Council remains legal and compliant with good practice.
-Monitoring of the Service Plan objectives will be undertaken by the Head of Corporate Services.
+A Health, Safety and Insurance Service Plan is produced and this identifies areas which could be developed to ensure that the Council remains legal and compliant with good practice.
+Monitoring of the Service Plan objectives is undertaken by the Head of Corporate Services.